 Following the UNC-India Summit several faculty volunteered to lead discussions on these themes.

 1. Education Abroad or UNC to India.
-During 2011-12 only 30 UNC students reportedly studied in India.
-We need ideas about how to increase interest and ability of students to have an experience in India.
+During 2011-12 fewer than 100 of nearly 6000 UNC students studying abroad studied in India.
+We sought ideas about how to increase interest and ability of students to have an experience in India.
 Faculty could play a key role in increasing student interest in India if more faculty connections in India are encouraged and created.
-This item will take two tracks.
+This item took two tracks.

 a.
-Dr. Viney Aneja of NC State is leading discussions on how to make international experiences in India more available to STEM students.
+Dr. Viney Aneja of NC State led discussions on how to make international experiences in India more available to STEM students.

 b.
-Dr. Sandy Freitag of NC State is leading discussions to address opportunities for non-STEM students looking at study abroad, exchange programs, service learning programs and internships in India.
+Dr. Sandria Freitag of NC State led ongoing conversations on how to address opportunities for non-STEM students looking at study abroad, exchange programs, service learning programs and internships in India.

 2. Student Recruitment and Retention.
-While enrollment of students from India on UNC campuses is high, the India to UNC team will address how to more effectively market the UNC system as an education destination for top Indian students, and how to effectively engage them with non-Indian students once they are here.
-This team is led by Dr. James Gehlhar of East Carolina University and Dr. Jesse Lutabingwa of Appalachian State University.
+While enrollment of students from India on UNC campuses is high, the India to UNC team addressed how to more effectively market the UNC system as an education destination for top Indian students, and how to effectively engage them with non-Indian students once they are here.
+This team was led by Dr. James Gehlhar of East Carolina University and Dr. Jesse Lutabingwa of Appalachian State University.

 3. Models for a system alliance.
-Currently eight UNC campuses have 42 reported agreements with universities in India.
-Discussions will center on the benefits of a system-level presence, how the presence should be structured, and whether or not UNC should even pursue forming a system-level alliance with an institution or institutions in India.
+Currently nine UNC campuses have 44 reported agreements with universities in India.
+Discussions centered on the potential benefits of a system-level presence, how the presence should be structured, and whether or not UNC should even pursue forming a system-level alliance with an institution or institutions in India.
 If not, what would be the most effective way to help campuses bolster relationships in India?
-This team is led by Dr. Joti Sekhon of Winston-Salem State University, and Dr. Afroz Taj of UNC-Chapel Hill.
+This team was led by Dr. Joti Sekhon of Winston-Salem State University, and Dr. Afroz Taj of UNC-Chapel Hill.

 5. Other initiatives, ideas, suggestions.
 During the UNC-India Summit attendees brought up many other ideas for engagement with India.
 These included: